Overview

 • Precision-driven algorithmic constraints

-At the same time, it is a production app built by a single developer, running on consumer hardware and used daily.
+At the same time, it is a production app, built by a single developer, shipping on consumer hardware, and used daily.

 For GPU-focused outlets, it provides a rare example of: